yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 RegisterCommand( peunload , "", "peunload", "Unloading of PE from memory", 0, "<entry point of PE's bytes> <0 or 1 to indicate unloading of libraries or not>", '2388938910560 1')
 ```

-The module specifically accepts the 2 parameters that we just mentioned and executes the `peunload.x64.o` BOF.
-We have already compiled all the BOF's previously so this one should already be present.
+The module specifically accepts the *2* parameters that we just mentioned and executes the `peunload.x64.o` *BOF*.
+We have already compiled all the *BOF's* previously so this one should already be good to go.

 ### peunload in practice

 Like we've done before, we will import `peunload.py` into Havoc.
-After import, we should see the import in the `Script Manager` along with the others we previously imported.
+After the import, we should see it in the `Script Manager` along with the other modules we previously loaded.

 ![](/assets/imgs/havoc-c2/Pasted image 20240220145413.png)

 It's now time to test it out.
 For this, we've obtained a fresh beacon so we can start from scratch.

-We'll begin by :
+Our steps will include:

-- Loading mimikatz in memory and making it sure that it works when executed
+- Loading *mimikatz* in memory and making sure that it works when executed.

 ```
 20/02/2024 14:56:33 [ori] Demon » peload /home/kali/VulnLabs/mimikatz.exe key123